ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 We recommend using Python 3.7.9 as future versions produced errors on some platforms when installing PyTorch.

-In a command or terminal prompt (such as Power Shell):
+In a command or terminal prompt (such as PowerShell):

 1. Install Python 3.7.9 (or a later 3.7), and pip 20.1.1 or later.
 The official python installer can be found on: https://www.python.org/downloads/